regmibhuwan/evp_evening-message/README.md

 - **Mobile-first design** - Optimized for phone use
 - **Category-based routing** - Messages automatically sent to the correct recipient
-- **Optional supervisor approval** - Configurable workflow for message approval
+- **Anonymous feedback option** - Submit feedback anonymously for sensitive matters
+- **Direct reply support** - Recipients can reply directly to sender's email
 - **Clean, simple UI** - Minimal interface focused on ease of use

 ## Setup